 For this game of musical Legos, we’ll use two of the figures from “London Bridge.”
 As we work, I’ll highlight the Crazy Driver figures in blue and the 3-Note Scale figures in green.
 Watch how I string them together.
 There’s really no trick to it.
 I simply follow one with another, then listen.
 Usually, it sounds pretty good.
 (Remembering it’s a draft takes a lot of pressure off.)

-melody #1 – scratch version
+melody #1 – rough draft

 Here’s the same melody arranged in classical style.

-melody #2 – scratch version
+melody #2 – rough draft

-melody #2 – jazzed up a bit
+melody #2 – with the rhythm jazzed up a bit

-melody #3 – scratch version
+melody #3 – rough draft

 melody #3 – in a contemporary piano style

-melody #4 – scratch version
+melody #4 – rough draft